zplug/zplug/README.md

 - :tada: Released Beta version!!
 - :construction: Until version 1.0.0 is released, zplug may be destructive changed.
+- Not antigen :syringe: but **zplug** :hibiscus: will be here to stay from now on.
 - :hibiscus: It was heavily inspired by [vim-plug](https://github.com/junegunn/vim-plug) and the likes.

 ## Other resources